medicalaudio2026/icu-auscultation-pilot/README.md

-# Digital auscultation for ICU outcome prediction: signal localization and adversarial vulnerability
+# Digital auscultation for intensive care unit mortality prediction: prognostic signal, acoustic basis, and model robustness

 Reproducible analysis code for the Rapid Communication of the same title.